SrujanMoolya/BookHive/README.md

-# 📚 BookCafe - Online Bookstore Catalog App
+# 📚 BookHive - Online Bookstore Catalog App

-**BookCafe** is a simple and elegant Android application built using Java and Android Studio.
+**BookHive** is a simple and elegant Android application built using Java and Android Studio.
 It provides users with a smooth interface to browse a catalog of books, view detailed descriptions, and explore a curated reading experience—just like relaxing in a café full of stories.

 ---